Influenza Pseudovirus Reagents for Neutralization Assays and More

 Featured Webinar: Innovative Research Tools to Combat Biological Threats

-In this hour-long webinar, leaders in industry and academia discussed technologies, experiences, and strategies within the study and development of therapeutics against emerging viruses, including influenza.
+Leaders in industry and academia discussed technologies, experiences, and strategies within the study and development of therapeutics against emerging viruses, including influenza.

 At 27:15, James E. Crowe, Jr., M.D., discusses his work on influenza, including the use of pseudovirus RVPs in place of live virus for neutralization assays.